Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 NASCAR Hall of Fame

-📍 Google Maps | Phone: (704) 654-4400 | NASCAR Hall of Fame Website | Hours: 10 am – 5 pm daily (Tuesday reserved for groups) | Entrance: $27 adults, $24 seniors, $20 for ages 4-12
+📍 Google Maps | Phone: (704) 654-4400 | Website | Hours: 10 am – 5 pm daily | Entrance: $27 adults, $24 seniors, $20 for ages 4-12 (General Admission)

 If you’re a racing enthusiast, you’re in luck.
 Charlotte is known as the home of NASCAR, and the impressive Hall of Fame museum is a must-stop.

 The NASCAR Hall of Fame, situated in the Uptown area of Charlotte, exhibits racing artifacts from throughout NASCAR history.
 Displays include championship cars, trophies, race suits, and tributes to NASCAR drivers.
-The museum also has interactive exhibits like racing simulators and the High Octane theater.
+The museum also has interactive exhibits like racing simulators and the High Octane Theater.
 The Chevrolet and Glory Road exhibits are especially popular.

 The Charlotte Motor Speedway, which is where races take place, is located about a half hour northeast of Concord.
 Hendricks Motorsports Museum is also near here.

-📍 Google Maps | Phone: (704) 372-1000 | Blumenthal Performing Arts Center Website | Hours: Showtimes vary | Tickets: $20-$115
+📍 Google Maps | Phone: (704) 588-2600 | Website | Hours: Vary seasonally | Entrance: $45+

 Freedom Park